Creating an Open Network

 Identity Group:

-- When an identity group is selected, all devices joining the network automatically become identities within that group, as shown on the Identity Group page.
+Note:- When you select an identity group, all devices that join the network automatically become identities within that group, as shown on the Identity Group page.
+Users can select an existing identity group or create a new one.

-- If you select an Identity Group with the
+- If you select an Identity Group with the Auto Clean-up feature

-identity creation per connected client device.
+excessive identity creation per connected client device.

 -

-(Optional) Toggle the Use single identity
+(Optional) Use single identity

 association to all onboarded devices switch on to enable this